dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * The most recent rendered output of components.
 * The current set of event-handling delegates that could be triggered by client-side events.

-If a user opens the app in multiple browser tabs, they have multiple independent circuits.
+If a user opens the app in multiple browser tabs, the user creates multiple independent circuits.

 Blazor treats most unhandled exceptions as fatal to the circuit where they occur.
 If a circuit is terminated due to an unhandled exception, the user can only continue to interact with the app by reloading the page to create a new circuit.
 Circuits outside of the one that's terminated, which are circuits for other users or other browser tabs, aren't affected.
 This scenario is similar to a desktop app that crashes.
 The crashed app must be restarted, but other apps aren't affected.